beCoditive/Max-Bot/Readme.md

 - Node.js v12+

 ## What is New?
-- Search Command Directory
+- Info Command
-- BotJs Command - It allows to check docs of the discord.js
+- gitRepo Command - Gives the top Repository according to your search.
-- searchYT Command - It allows to search videos from youtube.
+- gitUser Command - Gives User according to your search.
-- ytChannel Command - It allows to search channels from youtube.
+- epicgamerate Command
-- trendingGit Command - It Sends you a random trending Github repository.
+- wiki Command - Searches wiki for your topic.

 # Features
 **Fun Features** :